LemmySmackett/LemmySmackettCom/content/stories/general/goblin_human_roleplay.md

 "Well, yeah, but that's all true."

 The gnome nodded.
-"Despite making up 8% of the population of Waterdeep, goblins are responsible for 67% of all sexual offenses."
+"Despite making up 8% of the population of Waterdeep, goblins are responsible for 67% of all sexual assaults."

 "Oh, okay.
 So I can't say grimeback, but he gets to quote Sword Coast crime statistics at me," the goblin fumed.
 "Nevermind that it was the City Guard who raided 𝑚𝑦 ancestral nest with a flame wizard and blew it to high hell!"